 Pixel Image

 BREAKING NEWS: This week is incredible.
-Now that Bitcoin is closing in on the big $100.000 checkpoint, customers are more bullish than ever.
-Elon Musk's X (formerly known as Twitter) is starting their own xAI Token project presale (join today with up to 100% bonus tokens) with special early-bird conditions which are unique in the cryto sales scene. xAI tokens will be purchased and kept on their native X-Wallet or on any compatible wallet and can be used as exchange tokens or within the soon to be released X online stores for marketing and digital art.
+Now that Bitcoin finally surpassed the $100.000 checkpoint, customers are more bullish than ever.
+Elon Musk's X (formerly known as Twitter) is starting their own xAI Token project presale (join today with up to 100% bonus tokens) with special early-bird conditions which spark a lot of interest and could possibly bring many new customers into crypto. xAI tokens will be purchased and kept on their native X-Wallet or on any compatible wallet and can be used as exchange tokens or within the soon to be released X online stores for marketing and digital art.
+They will also be used in a credits-based model on the xAI engines, such as Grok 2 and the soon to be released Grok 3.

 192k Total views